WesternSydneyUniversity/cdms-comp3036-fsd-assignment-blog-with-solution/README.md

 - [ ] Data is loaded from the database backend
 - [ ] Data filtering is done server side and only filtered data is sent to client
 - [ ] Each visit of the page increases the post "views" count by one
-- [ ] User can "like" the post on the detail screen, NOT on the list screen
+- [ ] User can "like" the post on the detail screen, NOT on the list screen (hint, create the `/api/likes/route.ts` route and implement the needed handlers)
 - [ ] Liking the post increases the like count by one
 - [ ] User can like the post only once (use IP)
 - [ ] User can unlike the post, decreasing the like post by one

 ### BACKEND / ADMIN / AUTHORISATION

+> For these two requirements we do not have End 2 End tests and will be checked manually.

-- [ ] The password is checked on server, which issues JWT token
+- [ ] The password is checked on server in the `/api/auth` route
+- [ ] The POST method is used for login
-- [ ] Every request uses authorisation BEARER which is validated server side for all requests
+- [ ] The DELETE method is used for logout
+- [ ] The admin home page checks for the presence of JWT token and verifies it, if the token does not exist or is invalid, displays the login control.

 ### BACKEND / ADMIN / LIST SCREEN

-- [ ] User can activate / deactivate a post clicking on the activate button, automatically saving changes
+- [ ] Logged in user can activate / deactivate a post clicking on the activate button, automatically saving changes

 ### BACKEND / ADMIN / UPDATE SCREEN

-- [ ] User can save changes to database, if the form is validated
+- [ ] Logged in user can save changes to database, if the form is validated

 ### BACKEND / ADMIN / CREATE SCREEN

-- [ ] User can create a new post to the database, if the form is validated
+- [ ] Logged in user can create a new post to the database, if the form is validated

 ## Prerequisites